netblue30/firejail/README.md

 ### PulseAudio 7.0

-The srbchannel IPC mechanism  introduced in PulseAudio6.0 was enabled by default in 7.0 release.
+The srbchannel IPC mechanism  introduced in 6.0, was enabled by default in release 7.0.
 Arch Linux users are reporting sound problems when running applications in Firejail sandbox.
 The issue is still under investigation.
 There are two workarounds so far: